Corrective action procedures for your preventive control plan

 - it may be the person performing the monitoring, or be the superior the monitor reports to that is responsible for taking the corrective action(s)

-- immediately isolate and identify all food or production lots that may be affected including the food produced after the last acceptable monitoring result was taken
+- immediately isolate and identify all food or production lots that may be affected including the food produced after the last acceptable monitoring result

 - stop production, if necessary, to prevent unsafe food from being produced